JohnBasrai/rust-media-pipeline-service/README.md

 # Media Pipeline Service

-A REST API service for media processing using GStreamer and Rust, demonstrating modern Rust architecture patterns and GStreamer integration.
+A REST API service for media processing using GStreamer and Rust, demonstrating modern Rust architecture patterns and professional development practices.

 ## Features